 What is the Impact of FQHCs?

 Health center visits nationwide saw a five-year growth rate of nearly 18% from 2015 to 2020.
 In Arizona the number of visits grew by more than 60% while health center locations have grown by 40% both locally and nationally.
 This shows a major need for health center facility growth in Arizona.
 At NOAH, we’ve addressed this growth by increasing telehealth services and expanding the size and capacity of our clinics.
-Our new Desert Mission location opened earlier this year in Sunnyslope and we are on-track to introduce our new expanded Cholla Health Center in south Scottsdale by the end of 2022.
-NOAH had 237,000 patient appointments in 2021 averaging out to roughly five visits last year for each of our 45,000 patients.
+Our Desert Mission location opened in early 2022, and we unveiled our new expanded Cholla Health Center in south Scottsdale in November of 2022.
+In 2022, NOAH managed 252,000 patient appointments and provided care to more than 47,000 patients across the valley.

 What Can You Do to Help?

 Vote in Every Election

 Health centers rely on government funding for a significant portion of our operating costs.
 This funding is decided on by our elected officials and/or guidelines set through legislation.
 Both of these factors are determined by YOU, your neighbors, your friends, your family, and your opinions when you vote.
 Take the opportunity to share your voice by voting in every election.
 Voting can be complicated but there are lots of unbiased resources to help explain who and what is on the ballot in terms that are easy to understand.
 If you need more information on how to vote or register to vote, check out vot-er.org.